rishabhk108/MLClass/Spring2025/README.md

 The Midterm Examination will be on April 1st during Class Hours.

 ## Course Project
 During the last two weeks of the semester, all the students will be presenting their projects in class.
 Each student will have 5 minutes to present the project.
-Please refer to these guidelines for your project: https://github.com/rishabhk108/MLClass/blob/master/Spring2025/project_guidelines.md
+Please refer to these guidelines for your project: https://github.com/rishabhk108/MLClass/blob/master/Spring2025/project_guidelines.md.
-Projects are due on May 12th 2025.
+Projects are due on **May 12th 2025**.

 ## Blog Posts for Additional Reading
 https://mldemystified.com/